 Since its inception, the Company has incurred a net operating loss.
 Accordingly, no provision has been made for income taxes.

 3. Stock issued for services

 The value of the stock issued for services is based on management's estimate of the fair market value of the services rendered.
-The current amount reverses last years amount.

 4. Due to stockholders